raleel/mythras-srd/0005_Combat.md

 Opponents use cover to obstruct attacks against them, by either physically blocking a blow due to the toughness of the interposing material, or by obscuring where precisely the foe is.
 The precise value of cover depends on the thickness of its protection and the extent of its coverage.

 An attack against a target that lands on an obscured Hit Location will be blocked to the extent of the cover's inherent protection.
-Cover can be partially negated either by use of the Choose Location Special Effect to aim at visible parts of the target, ortarget or striking through the cover if the weapon is capable of penetratingcan penetrate it.
+Cover can be partially negated either by use of the Choose Location Special Effect to aim at visible parts of the target or striking through the cover if the weapon can penetrate it.

 In situations where cover is total, but the attacker believes his attack will penetrate, they may strike blindly at the hidden target.
 In such cases, the attack roll is one grade harder, and Choose Location may not be taken if a Special Effect is won.
 This assumes the attacker knows fairly accurately the target's position behind the cover.

 ### Evading

 Evading in combat is to throw oneself clear of an overwhelming attack.
 This requires an Opposed Roll of the Evade skill of the defender versus the attacker's pertinent roll.
 This could be anything from the Drive skill of a ramming battle tank to the spell casting skill of a magician.
-If the attacker winswins, then they inflict damage as per normal.
+If the attacker wins, then they inflict damage as per normal.
 If the defender wins, damage is completely avoided.

 If the winner of the Opposed Roll achieves one or more Levels of Success over his opponent, they may select suitable Special Effects as per normal combat.
 Whatever the result, the evasive gambit leaves the defender prone – usually requiring the character to regain his footing on his following turn – unless they can use the Arise Special Effect.